Save patients money on the Epinephrine Auto-Injector

 - Subject to eligibility.
 Individual out-of-pocket costs may vary.
 See terms, conditions, and eligibility criteria.

 - *Commercially insured patients may receive their epinephrine auto-injector at no cost.
-Cash-paying patients may pay less in out-of-pocket costs.
-For more information, please see: here.
+For more information, Click Here.

 IMPORTANT SAFETY INFORMATION

 The Epinephrine Injection, USP Auto-Injector is indicated in the emergency treatment of allergic reactions (TYPE I) including anaphylaxis to stinging and biting insects, food, drugs, allergen immunotherapy, diagnostic testing substances, and other allergens, as well as idiopathic or exercise-induced anaphylaxis.

 Emergency Treatment: The epinephrine injection, USP auto-injector is intended for immediate administration as emergency supportive therapy and is not intended as a substitute for immediate medical care.
 In conjunction with the administration of epinephrine, the patient should seek immediate medical or hospital care.
 More than two sequential doses of epinephrine should only be administered under direct medical supervision.